learn-co-students/permutations-combinations-conditional-partitioning-houston-ds-082619/README.md

 * Students can explain the difference between permutations and combinations
 * Students can calculate permutations and combinations using python packages
 * Students can decompose an applied risk problem into conditional probability.
-* Students understand how to compute conditional probabilities.
+* Students understand the meaning of conditional probabilities and how to compute them.

 From airtable:
 PROBABILITY.1.recpyfnmljuKDhQBd

 PROBABILITY.2.rec8DptjKknxB8ehF
-PROBABILITY.2.recDbROZEC3r2zFfR (Calculate probabilities by using relative frequency of outcomes to event space)
+PROBABILITY.2.recDbROZEC3r2zFfR